Valerie J. Karplus is an Associate Professor (with tenure) in the Engineering and Public Policy Department at Carnegie Mellon University.

-She has previously worked in the development policy section of the German Federal Foreign Office in Berlin, Germany, as a Robert Bosch Foundation Fellow, and in the biotechnology industry in Beijing, China, as a Luce Scholar.
-From 2011 to 2015, she directed the MIT-Tsinghua China Energy and Climate Project, a five-year research effort focused on analyzing the design of energy and climate change policy in China, and its domestic and global impacts.
-She is a faculty affiliate of the MIT Joint Program on the Science and Policy of Global Change and the MIT Energy Initiative.
+Karplus was previously on the faculty at the MIT Sloan School of Management, where she maintains a visiting appointment.
+She has worked as a Research Scientist in the MIT Joint Program on the Science and Policy of Global Change, as a Robert Bosch Foundation Fellow in the development policy section of the German Federal Foreign Office in Berlin, Germany and the KfW Development Bank in Frankfurt, Germany, and as a Luce Scholar in the agricultural biotechnology industry in Beijing, China.
+From 2011 to 2016, she directed the MIT-Tsinghua China Energy and Climate Project, a five-year research effort focused on analyzing the design of energy and climate change policy in China, and its domestic and global impacts.

 She holds a BS in biochemistry and political science from Yale University and a PhD in engineering systems from MIT.